Earthquakes on May 9, 2026

 22.9 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 87 km SW of Adak, Alaska on May 9, 2026, with origin time 23:01 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 11 hours earlier.
-The hypocenter lay at 22.9 km, placing this in the shallow crustal category.
+On May 9, 2026 at 23:01 UTC, a magnitude 2.2 earthquake struck 87 km SW of Adak, Alaska.
+Coming 11 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 22.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 51.347°N, -177.569°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 51.347°, -177.569°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09